The Eurozone In Crisis? New President of the European Central Bank (ECB) has a Criminal Record. Christine Lagarde

 While Lagarde’s management at the IMF (2011-2019) has been an absolute disaster, the IMF executive board confirmed that it retained “full confidence” in her leadership.
 (BBC, December 20, 2016).

+Christine Lagarde is on record in expressing here thanks to the IMF and the IMF Executive Board.

+The record of this IMF Executive board meeting in support of Christine Lagarde has not been made public.

 No questions asked.
 Her nomination to head the ECB was confirmed by the European Council last July.
-Despite her criminal record, she will be commencing her mandate as president of the European Central Bank (ECB) on November 1st.
+Despite her criminal record, she will be commencing her mandate as president of the European Central Bank (ECB) on November 1st, –i.e. a watershed date in the unstable evolution of currency markets coinciding with Boris Johnson’s Brexit deadline on October 31st.

 .